-Churches and religious organizations are not required to register with or report to the IRS.
+Churches and religious organizations are not required to register or to report to the IRS.
 This includes integrated auxiliaries, subordinate units, and conventions or associations of churches.
 They are generally exempt from income tax and receive other favorable treatment under the tax law.
-Although registration is not required, about half of all churches and religious organizations voluntarily do so (Weitzman and others, 2002), and these are included in the estimates based on the self-reported information.
+Although registration is not required, about half of all churches and religious organizations voluntarily choose to do so (Weitzman, Jalandaloni, Lampkin, & Pollak, 2002).
+In all the figures quoted earlier, churches and religious organizations that do choose to register (and report) are included in the estimate.

 Impressive though these aggregate figures for the sector are, they dramatically underestimate the real size of the nonprofit sector in the United States.
 Sociologist David Horton Smith (2000) argues that a taxbased description of the sector cannot do justice to the majority of grassroots nonprofit organizations.
-Reliance on tax data focuses attention on the larger, wealthier, older, more visible nonprofits, in which most of the work is done by paid staff rather than by volunteers (Hodgkinson and Weitzman, 1992; Hodgkinson and others, 1992).
-Data from grassroots organizations are excluded.
-Smith defines these as "locally based, significantly autonomous, volunteer-run, formal nonprofit (i.e., voluntary) groups that manifest substantial voluntary altruism as groups and use the associational form of organization, and thus have official memberships of volunteers who perform most, and often all, of the work/activity done in and by these nonprofits" (7).
-To help distinguish grassroots organizations from other forms of association, Smith provides a helpful summary of their characteristics (see Table 1.5).
+Reliance on tax data focuses attention on the larger, wealthier, older, more visible nonprofits in which most of the work is done by paid staff rather than by volunteers (Hodgkinson & Weitzman, 1992; Hodgkinson, Weitzman, Toppe, & Noga, 1992).
+Data from grassroots organizations is excluded.
+He defines these as:

+locally based, significantly autonomous, volunteer-run, formal nonprofit (i.e., voluntary) groups that manifest substantial voluntary altruism as groups and use the associational form of organization, and thus have official memberships of volunteers who perform most, and often all, of the work/activity done in and by these nonprofits. (p.
+7) To help distinguish grassroots organizations from any other forms of associations, Smith provides a helpful summary of their characteristics.
+(See Table 1.5.)